 Number Two on my list of tips is “The Art of Follow Up,” and it’s a really crucial step in the process of gaining traction for your career.

 Let’s say you got the contact info of someone who can really assist you.
 You are excited.
 Fired up!
-Stoked, jazzed, whatever!
+Stoked, jazzed, pumped, whatever!

 Don’t freak out.
 It’s not that tough.

 Here’s what I suggest you do.
-Later in the evening after the event or first thing the following morning, send a simple email reading: “I really enjoyed meeting you last night at (the event) and really enjoyed your comments about (whatever you spoke about).”
+Later in the evening after the occasion or first thing the following morning, send a simple email reading: “I really enjoyed meeting you last night at (the event) and really enjoyed your comments about (whatever you spoke about).”
 These elements are key.
 Just in case the person met 100 other people at the event who are following up, this may jog their memory as to who in the world you are.)